Tips and Advice on How to Avoid Getting Idi Amin’s Revenge – Travelers Diarrhea

 Tips and Advice on How to Avoid Idi Amin’s Revenge, Aka Traveler’s Diarrhea

-While infection may come from environments with poor sanitation, it’s important to remember that Traveler’s Diarrhea is often partly due to your gut’s lack of familiarity (and immunity) to local microbial communities.
+While infection may come from environments with poor sanitation, it’s important to remember that Traveler’s Diarrhea is often partly due to your gut’s lack of familiarity (and immunity) with local microbial communities.

-To minimize your chances of a bout of Idi Amin’s Revenge, experts recommend eating only cooked food served hot.
-Do not eat raw fruits or vegetables unless they’ve been washed in uncontaminated water or peeled.
+Experts recommend eating only hot cooked food to minimize your chances of a bout of Idi Amin’s Revenge.
+Do not eat raw fruits or vegetables unless washed in uncontaminated water or peeled.
 Only drink commercially bottled water such as Rwenzori.
-Do not drink tap water, and avoid ice cubes if you don’t know their source.
+Do not drink tap water; avoid ice cubes if you don’t know their source.

-Traveler’s Diarrhea is an intestinal infection that occurs due to eating or drinking contaminated food or water.
+RTraveler’s Diarrhea is an intestinal infection due to eating or drinking contaminated food or water.
 Food handlers who do not wash their hands after using the bathroom can transmit the disease to people who consume the contaminated food.

 The Web MD recommends Pepto-Bismol (2 ounces four times daily or two tablets four times daily) to decrease Diarrhea and shorten the illness duration.
 Pepto-Bismol also appears to be effective in preventing traveler’s Diarrhea.
 Still, it should not be taken for more than three weeks at a time.